lqb2/blog/_posts/2019-03-07-natal-chart.md

 also need to do some cleaning up of the formatting of this page, but that'll come later i think.

+---

 in depth detailed chart done by constance of astrostory club

 ![Imgur](https://i.imgur.com/S1izbHc.jpg)

+the theme from my chart is capricorn.

 ---